Rex-noir/filament-menux/README.md

 ## Using Custom Link Target Enum

-By default the plugin uses ```MenuxLinkTarget``` for model cast and inside menu item form.
+By default, the plugin uses ```MenuxLinkTarget``` for model cast and inside menu item form.
 But sometimes, you would like to show fewer options or modify the labeling.
 Or add some more functionality.
-To do that, you can pass your own enum and that enum will be used inside the menu item form and the model cast.
+To do that, you can pass your own enum, and that enum will be used inside the menu item form and the model cast.

 ```php
 ->setLinkTargetEnum(linkTargetEnum: LinkTarget::class)